Lauszus/ArduinoVendingMachine/README.md

 The code is released under the GNU General Public License.
 _________

-This is the Arduino code to be used with a old vending machine which had a faulty controller board.
+This is the Arduino code to be used with an old vending machine which had a faulty controller board.

-The code is used with a Arduino Pro Mini.
+The code is used with an Arduino Pro Mini.

 For more information send me an email at <kristianl@tkjelectronics.dk>.